IDoCodingStuffs/python-doodles/freeform-log.md

 That makes more sense, I think default pooling was making it fail to generalize or something.

 Let's try random sampling 10 images per series.

+## 7/6
+### 1 AM
+Shuffling the order is yielding better results.
+My initial assumption of passing it the images in order was incorrect, and it was overfitting like crazy.

+Now I am seeing the val loss going down properly for the initial 10 or so epochs at least.

+### 2 AM
+I wonder how it will behave with volumentations too.
+I can make another submission and see how the score changes either way, at least for the sagittal series.